This single-mill town produced a strong sense of community with its mill village and variety of hosted events.

 The community of Shannon, just northeast of Rome, Georgia, was once part of Ridge Valley, named after Cherokee councilman Major Ridge.
 After the forced removal of the Cherokee along the Trail of Tears, Colonel Joseph Watters – a supporter of President Andrew Jackson – built his home in the area.
 He called the area Hermitage, in honor of Jackson’s Tennessee plantation.
-In the 1870s, after the Southern Railroad line ran through the community, a northern sawmiller named E.G. Shannon started a successful cut timber business that shipped large timber from the local railroad depot.
+In the 1870s, after the Southern Railroad line ran through the community, a northern sawmill operator named E.G. Shannon started a successful cut timber business that shipped large timber from the local railroad depot.
 By the late 1860s, the railroad stop was informally dubbed Shannon.
 It was officially renamed on March 31, 1891.
 Shannon’s location on the railroad was an important factor in its growth in the nineteenth and twentieth centuries.

 Textile manufacturing arrived in Shannon in the early 20th century.
 In 1925, William L. Lyall, president of the New Jersey-based Brighton Mills, chose Shannon out of a survey of many suggested sites in the South to build a new textile manufacturing mill.
-Two key features that made Shannon an ideal location for the site of the new southern plant of Brighton Mills were its close proximity to railroad transportation facilities, which afforded excellent services for easy movement of goods for Brighton Mills’ already large number of customers, and its water supply, which could support a siziable manufacturing operation and mill village.
+Two key features that made Shannon an ideal location for the site of the new southern plant of Brighton Mills were its close proximity to railroad transportation facilities, which afforded excellent services for easy movement of goods for Brighton Mills’ already sizeable number of customers, and its water supply, which could support a large manufacturing operation and mill village.
 Shannon fell along the railroad line that traveled North from Dalton and beyond.
 Railroad designation 445 serviced the area.
-Brighton Mills began construction of their new southern mill in 1925.
+Brighton Mills began construction of its new southern mill in 1925.
 Called the Southern Brighton Mill, the plant opened in April 1926.
 Part of the contract to build the mill in Shannon included a provision for the construction of 125 cottages for a mill village, which would house mill workers.
 The community of Shannon rapidly grew with the construction of the mill and the mill village.

-By early 1926, Brighton Mills moved a considerable amount of machinery from its Passaic, New Jersey, plant to the new location in Shannon and began producing tire cord fabrics.
+By early 1926, Brighton Mills moved a considerable amount of machinery from its Passaic, New Jersey, plant to the new location in Shannon, and began producing tire cord fabrics.
 By 1927, the Southern Brighton Mills capital investment had increased to $1,200,000 and the mill continued producing automobile tire cord fabrics.
 That year, the mill used 116 carding machines, 28 broad looms, 25,000 ring spindles, 10,000 twister spindles, 1 sewing machine, 9 pickers, and 1 electric boiler.
 The plant employed 450 people and sold their products out of their Passaic, New Jersey offices.
 The following year, Brighton Mills moved the rest of its equipment from its New Jersey plant to Shannon, transferring all manufacturing operations to the renamed Southern Brighton Mills.
 Southern Brighton Mills established its executive offices in Shannon in 1931 and shortened its name to Brighton Mills with the move.

-- The Watters District Council for Historical Preservation http://wattersdistrictcouncil.org/
+- The Watters District Council for Historical Preservation

 Email the Trail at email@example.com or visit our Contact Us page for more information.